Day Trip from Bangalore to Kotilingeshwara temple

 Most of our vacations during my childhood were planned to places of pilgrimage, and my father being an ardent Shiva devotee, we ended up visiting numerous Shiva temples all across the country.
 By now I have lost the count of the number of Shiva temples that I have visited over the years.

 But luckily most of these temples have always been in exotic locations.
-I love to visit temples, marveling at their beauty and the architecture, and admiring the craftsmen skills and the interesting stories that are associated with each one of them.
+I love to visit temples, marveling at their beauty and the architecture, and admiring the craftsmanship and the interesting stories that are associated with each one of them.
 One fine weekend when we had nothing to do we planned a day trip from Bangalore to Kotilingeshwara temple.

 We started around 10:30 am from Bangalore via Hoodi circle towards Kolar Gold Fields.
 We passed by hills strewn with huge boulders which were a stark contrast to the blooming marigold fields while on our way to the temple.
 The roads were nice and we relied on Google Maps for directions.
 We were at the temple in an hour or so.